-• Clause 11 of the Code makes clear that you must not publish material that is likely to identify a victim of sexual assault unless there is adequate justification and you are legally free to do so.
+•Clause 11 of the Code states that you must not publish material that is likely to identify a victim of sexual assault unless there is adequate justification and you are legally free to do so.
+You must take care when making enquiries to avoid unjustified disclosure of a victim's identity.